 IIPIC collects and reports data for projects published on the Permitting Dashboard in accordance with the Fixing America's Surface Transportation (FAST) Act and reporting standards issued by the Office of the Secretary (OST) that establish metrics for permitting and environmental review of infrastructure projects tracked on the Permitting Dashboard.
 Additionally, IIPIC is continuing to develop new policy and technology improvements to enhance synchronized/coordinated environmental review and permitting among agencies, promote shared National Environmental Policy Act documents to satisfy all environmental reviews and permits, and provide easily accessible project information to inform and engage the public.
 This includes identifying additional best practices associated with early and equitable stakeholder engagement as well as facilitating advanced planning for mitigation of project impacts, including reduction of greenhouse gas emissions and use of landscape or watershed-level approaches to achieve improved environmental and community outcomes in project delivery.
-The funding also supports activities to implement reforms to improve interagency coordination and track priority projects.
-This is done by developing tools and best practices to ensure that the burdens or negative impacts of transportation infrastructure are not disproportionately borne by disadvantaged communities.
+The Program requires continued funding to support future activities to implement reforms to improve interagency coordination and track priority projects, it also develops and promotes tools and best practices to ensure that the burdens or negative impacts of transportation infrastructure are not disproportionately born by disadvantaged communities.
 This includes funds necessary to maintain, operate, and enhance the Permitting Dashboard.
 Funding for the IIPIC and the Permitting Dashboard will enable the continuation of work to ensure a more equitable and transparent infrastructure permitting and review process to achieve more efficient and effective project delivery and advance Administration priorities including those associated with climate and equity.